JetBrains/kotlin/kotlin-native/NEW_MM.md

 * `Worker.executeAfter` will no longer require `operation` to be frozen, and `Worker.execute` will no longer require `producer` to return an isolated object subgraph.

+Also, reference cycles containing `AtomicReference` and `FreezableAtomicReference` do not cause memory leaks anymore.

 A few caveats:
 * As with the previous MM, memory is not reclaimed eagerly: an object is reclaimed only when GC happens.
 This extends to Swift/ObjC objects that crossed interop boundary into Kotlin/Native.